WeigengLi/MTL-VIT2EEG/README.md

 }
 ```

-Our main contributions are in these files under models folder:
+Our main contributions are in these files under the models folder:
 ```
 MTL_pretrained.py
 MTL_raw.py